AngelusGi/azure_storage_backup/README.md

 ### File Share | Authentication Process

 - Authentication is performed through a **connection string** containing the File endpoint and the `SharedAccessSignature` parameter.
-- The **SAS token** is appended to the share URL for AzCopy and SDK operations.
+- The **SAS token** is provided by the connection string for AzCopy and SDK operations.
 - A Service Principal or Azure AD is not required in this mode: permissions are defined by the SAS.

 ### File Share | Required Permissions